apify/rag-web-browser/README.md

 This Actor combines the functionality of two specialized actors: the [Google Search Results Scraper](https://apify.com/apify/google-search-scraper) and the [Website Content Crawler](https://apify.com/apify/website-content-crawler).
 - To scrape only Google Search Results, use the [Google Search Results Scraper](https://apify.com/apify/google-search-scraper) actor.
 - To extract content from a list of URLs, use the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor.

+ⓘ The Actor defaults to using Google Search in the United States.
+As a result, queries like "find the best restaurant nearby" will return results from the US.
+Other countries are not currently supported.
+If you need support for a different region, please create an issue to let us know.

 ## 🚀 Fast responses using the Standby mode